mrahman013/Hope4Hops-web-applcation/doc/_build/html/_sources/routes.rst.txt

 .. py:function:: load_user(user_id)

-   Sets a customer to the current user.
+   Sets a customer to the current user using input user_id.